-Term Definition 8 mm Connector 8 mm electrical connector mounted in block attached to the side of the body.
-Body Cylindrical aluminum housing and air pressure chamber.
+Term Definition Body Cylindrical aluminum housing and air pressure chamber.
 An interface plate to the user's robot is usually attached here.
 Cam A hardened steel ring mounted inside the cover on which the hardened steel ball segments mounted to the stem are nested.
-Collision Sensing Switch A mechanical switch that changes state to an open circuit when a crash is detected.
-It is mounted in the center of the body.
+Collision Sensing Switch A switch that changes state to an open circuit when a crash is detected.
+It is mounted in a threaded hole in the side of the body under the connector block.
+It is a normally open, PNP or NPN metal sensing proximity switch.
+It appears closed in the working (reset) position since it is sensing a steel target.
+The steel target moves out of range in the event of a crash.
 Collision The accidental impact between the end of arm tooling and some obstruction in its path.
 Cover Plate Disk-shaped aluminum cover for Collision Sensor body.
-Cover Plate Disk-shaped aluminum cover for Collision Sensor body.
 Crash The result of a disturbance that displaces the Collision Sensor components from their standard, working position.
 Interface Plate Optional component used to adapt the Collision Sensor body or stem to the user's robot or tooling.
-Piston The component which, together with the body, creates a pressure chamber.
+Piston The component which, together with the Body, creates a pressure chamber.
 Varying the pressure in this chamber varies the load required to move the piston.
 Reset The ability of the Collision Sensor to return to its working position when a disturbing force or displacement is removed.
 Stem Round tapered post containing tapped holes and a dowel pin hole.
 An interface plate to the user's tooling is usually attached here.
+Switch Target A steel block mounted on top of the piston, the position of which is sensed by the Collision Sensing switch.